dat-boris/prefix-tree-mapred/README.md

 Anonymised Test data
 --------------------

-The test data is avaliable at
+The test data is available at

     sequence.gz

 It contains a list of:

-object name|item-id|time
+    object name  \t  item-id  \t  time

 Which is a list of hash of original data of set of sequence.

 ## Input parameter

-The algorithm takes the following paremater
+The algorithm takes the following parameter

-* _minPrefixLength_ - minimal lenght of prefix generated
+* _minPrefixLength_ - minimal length of prefix generated
 * _maxExampleCount_ - maximum number of Examples to include
 * _minCount_ - minimum number of count for the objects